Arcturusearth/Arcturus-Protocol/README.md

 `vrf-rs` is an open source implementation of Verifiable Random Functions (VRFs) written in Rust.

-_DISCLAIMER: This is experimental software.
-Be careful!_

-The library can be built using `cargo` and the examples can be executed with:

 ```bash
 cargo build
 cargo run --example <example_name>